 Font problems are among the most unpredictable print errors.
-A file can look perfect on your machine but produce completely different text on the printer’s system if fonts are not embedded.
+A file can look perfect on your machine but produce completely different text on the printer’s system if fonts are not embedded — and unlike a colour shift or a resolution issue, a font substitution can silently reflow an entire document without any obvious warning sign.

 What Does “Font Not Embedded” Mean?

-When a PDF does not embed fonts, it only stores the font name.
-When the file is opened on another system, that system looks for the same font.
-If it’s not installed, a substitute font is used — usually a generic typeface like Arial or Courier.
-This changes spacing, line breaks and the visual character of the text.
+When a PDF does not embed fonts, it only stores the font’s name as a reference, not the actual font data.
+When the file is opened on another system, that system looks for a font with the matching name among its own installed fonts.
+If it’s not installed — which is very likely on someone else’s computer, especially at a print shop that doesn’t have every font you own — a substitute font is used, usually a generic typeface like Arial, Helvetica, or Courier.
+This changes spacing, line breaks, and the entire visual character of the text, sometimes subtly and sometimes dramatically, depending on how different the substitute is from the original.

 Which Software Causes Font Problems?